-Activity Permissible Hours Quarrying operations, Asphalt plant operations and loading and 7 am to 6 pm Monday to Friday dispatch of laden trucks 7 am to 3 pm Saturday At no time on Sundays or public holidays Blasting 10 am to 3 pm Monday to Friday (except public holidays) At no time on Sundays or public holidays
+Activity Permissible Hours uarrying operations, Asphalt 7 am to 6 pm Monday to Friday lant operations and loading and lispatch of laden trucks 7 am to 3 pm Saturday Trans Africa Martin At no time on Sundays or public holidays llasting 10 am to 3 pm Monday to Friday (except public holidays) At no time on Sundays or public holidays

 - At approximately 9.10am on 23 December 2022, a small production blast (5,167 tonnes) was undertaken at Blakebrook Quarry. - It was noted that slumping of some holes was beginning to take effect and given the potential of further slumping which could increase risk of fly rock and air blast over pressure, it was decided the safest option was to fire the shot to control the level of risk 50 minutes early.
-With consideration to the impeding change to current weather condition. - Monitoring was undertaken at all three (3) primary monitor locations + two (2) additional monitor locations (437 Rosehill Rd & 308 Keerrong Rd). - No exceedances in air blast over pressure or ground vibration occurred.
+With consideration to the impeding change to current weather condition. - Monitoring was undertaken at all three (3) primary monitor locations + two (2) additional monitor locations ( & Keerrong Rd).

+• No exceedances in air blast over pressure or ground vibration occurred.